clnsmth/geoenv/README.md

 `geoenv` helps address this challenge by using a dataset’s originating location as a consistent and objective starting point.
 It can programmatically map the geometry of this location to standardized environmental terms, providing a scalable and repeatable method for generating interoperable metadata.
 This approach aims to enrich datasets with uniform, semantic metadata, making them potentially easier to discover, query, and integrate at scale.

-## Key Features
+## Features

-- **Automated Semantic Annotation:** Supplements inconsistent, manual descriptions with standardized environmental terms from controlled vocabularies.
+- **Semantic Annotation:** Supplements inconsistent, manual descriptions with standardized environmental terms from controlled vocabularies.
-- **Structured, Interoperable Output:** Generates GeoJSON objects enriched with formal terms from [ENVO](https://sites.google.com/site/environmentontology/) (by default).
+- **Structured, Interoperable Output:** Generates GeoJSON objects enriched with terms from [ENVO](https://sites.google.com/site/environmentontology/) (by default).
 - **Global Coverage:** Provides worldwide coverage for terrestrial, coastal, and marine environments using high-resolution data sources.
 - **Extensible:** Designed to accommodate new data sources or vocabularies for specific research needs.